Maintaining Your futon frame, and futon mattress

 A majority of the damages people see with wood futon frames are caused by forcing the frame to convert when it is stuck.
 Futon frames are designed to convert with fairly little force or effort.
 Forcing the frame to convert is the first indication that something is not right with your frame.
 Inspect the tightness of all of the bolts as well as the condition of the rollers.
 In some instances, thicker, higher end futon mattresses will make the conversion process a little difficult when the mattress is new.
 This difficulty subsides with regular use.

 Checking the bolts and placing wax or soap in the roller canal on a regular basis will ensure that your futon frames lasts for years.
+Rotating your futon mattress with annual sunning will also ensure a longer and happier life to your futon mattress.

 Everything You Need To Know About Futons